 Others challenge the system and transform their gender roles.
 In many cases women challenge the army; they go to court and start a whole new role outside their traditional space.
-Um Ahmad, a woman from Anata found herself taking charge of the whole court proceedings after the demolition, going to lawyers, and standing in courts, and even issuing a jail order against her, and spending a week in prison for not paying the fine in time.
-In this case Um Ahmad who knows how to read and write unlike her husband, found herself driven in a role that she never even imagined of taking.
+Um, Ahmad, a woman from Anata found herself taking charge of the entire legal proceedings after the demolition, going to lawyers, and standing in courts, and even issuing a jail order against her, and spending a week in prison for not paying the penalty in time.
+In this case, Um Ahmad who knows how to read and write unlike her husband, found herself driven in a role that she never even imagined of taking.
 (Harhash: Interviews: 2007)

-Understanding the effect of the Israeli demolition policy on women entails that we look and examine closely how systems of oppression mutually constitute each other and understand how the political, legal, social, gender and economic are linked.
-In addition, we need to look also at the way the various systems of domination and occupation operates on the domestic and local level and identify legal and social practices that produce racial hierarchies.
-Such racialized hierarchies enhance the differences between men and women, and operates as an additional tool of discrimination and domination (Shalhoub: 2007).
-In the former example, Um Ahmad, had to transform her roles in a switching mode, a woman fighting the occupation system in the day, and a woman forced into submission to the patriarchal system in the night.
+Understanding the effect of the Israeli demolition policy on women entails that we look and examine carefully how systems of oppression mutually constitute each other and know how the political, legal, social, gender and economic are linked.
+Also, we need to look also at the way the various systems of domination and occupation operates on the domestic and local level and identify legal and social practices that produce racial hierarchies.
+Such racialized hierarchies enhance the differences between men and women and operate as an additional tool of discrimination and domination (Shalhoub: 2007).
+In the former example, Um Ahmad had to transform her roles in a switching mode, a woman fighting the occupation system in the day, and a woman forced into submission to the patriarchal system in the night.
 The pressure on her even increased because the man’s pride would entail him to suppress any power she might gain from her experience outside the house with the occupation authority (Harhash: Interviews: 2007).

-Palestinian women are victims of multiple violations as a result of the demolitions which are part of Israel’s policies, and a system of norms, traditions and laws which treat women as unequal members of society.
-These violations are closely interlinked and cannot be effectively addressed in isolation from each other.
+Palestinian women are victims of multiple violations as a result of the demolitions which are part of Israel’s policies, and a system of norms, traditions, and laws which treat women as unequal members of society.
+These violations are closely interlinked and cannot be adequately addressed in isolation from each other.

-It doesn’t matter where these women come from, rich or poor, middle low or high class, educated or not, they are all distinguished with what seems to be eccentric submissiveness.
+It doesn’t matter where these women come from, rich or poor, middle level or high class, educated or not, they are all distinguished with what seems to be eccentric submissiveness.
 It could be still analyzed as this massive supremacy of adapting to a situation.
-In 1948, in order to help the family survive, to keep each stakeholder at least administer to endure the viciousness of their loss, women had to make a home out of that tent , and still continue to keep the key of that original home concealed in the midst of what they were able to grasp form their precious belongings.
-Adaptation to one tragic condition following the other, to one difficulty and adversity after the other, was definitely accompanied by what became a mountain of despair and helplessness.
+In 1948, in order to help the family survive, to keep each stakeholder at least administer to endure the viciousness of their loss, women had to make a home out of that tent , and still continue to maintain the core of that original house concealed in the midst of what they were able to grasp from their precious belongings.
+Adaptation to one terrible condition following the other, to one difficulty and adversity after the other, was undoubtedly accompanied by what became a mountain of despair and helplessness.
 Loss of hope and faith in the justice of the world adjacent to her, and certainly in the utter lack of power her spouse is competent to have.

 Palestinian women may be deemed the strongest women alive when evaluated by the amount of hardship that they have endured, and one more time, it is not a perceived, a directly touched adversity.
 Palestinians are not threatened by poverty that could get them to famine; they are not surrounded by a war that could lead to their direct extinction.
 An Israeli writer described Israel as an abused child who became an abusive parent (Burg: 2008).
 Palestine is the abused wife, who is married to the possessive husband, who from outside looks perfectly handsome, eloquent, and no one can suspect.

-What is fascinating about this society is its miraculous capability to move on, and forgive: the ability of people in demolition cases to separate between the soldier who gets orders and the authorities who make the orders, and the regular people who have nothing to do with anything.
+What is fascinating about this society is its miraculous capability to move on, and forgive the ability of people in demolition cases to separate between the soldier who gets orders and the authorities who make the rules and the normal individuals who have nothing to do with anything.
 As Rashid Khalidi puts it: “This is the underlying strength of the Palestinian people: it is like water that cannot be dammed up, but finds a way to get through.
-This resilience is there no matter what new refinements the occupier devises to torture his captive”(Khalidi: 2008).
+This resilience is there no matter what new refinements the occupier devices to torture his captive”(Khalidi: 2008).

-Amnesty International, “Under the rubble: house demolition and destruction of land and property.” http://www.amnesty.org (May 2004)
+Amnesty International, “Under the rubble: House demolition and destruction of land and property.” www.amnesty.org (May 2004)

 Ashrawi, Hanan, “This Side of Peace.”
 NY: Touchstone (1996)

-Badil Resource Center: Bethlehem, “Palestinian residency and refugee rights”, http://www.badil.org (Sep 2007)
+Badil Resource Center: Bethlehem, “Palestinian residency and refugee rights,” www.badil.org (Sep 2007)

-Braverman, Irus, “Powers of illegality: house demolitions and resistance in east Jerusalem”. http://www.ingentaconnect.com (June 2007)
+Braverman, Irus, “Powers of illegality: house demolitions and resistance in East Jerusalem.” www.ingentaconnect.com (June 2007)